-Informal Process (optional) Complainant advises respondent to stop the unwelcome behavior.
+Informal Process (optional) ] Complainant advises respondent to stop the unwelcome behavior.
 Complainant documents details.
-Complainant may request the assistance of a diocesan resource Formal P rocess person.
-Case resolved with a resolution Case unresolved or complainant makes formal written agreement. complaint.
-Bishop informed of the complaint.
-Insurers are informed of the complaint and provide confirmation to proceed with this procedure, otherwise direction of the Insurers is followed Complainant offered the assistance of a diocesan resource person.
+Complainant may request the assistance of a diocesan resource Formal P rocess Person.
+Case resolved with a resolution Case we reached an according on malron formal vivitton agreement.
+Case unresolved or complainant complaint. makes formal written Bishop informed of the complain informed of the complaint and proceed with this procedure, oth provide confirmation to Insurers is followed Complainant offered the assistan nce of a diocesan resource person.
 Investigating team appointed.
-Investigating team meets with co omplainant and prepares complaint report.
-Respondent given the written complaint, given Policy and offered the assistance of a diocesan resource person.
-Mediation (may be initiated at any point in the process) Investigating team interviews respondent and others deemed necessary.
+Investigating team meets with cocomplaint report. omplainant and prepares Respondent given the written co offered the assistance of a dioce 1 , 0 Mediation (may be initiated a at any point in the process) Investigating team interviews respondent and others deemed necessary.
 If mediation is rejected or fails, the investigation is resumed.
 Investigation team writes the final report.
 Report will be sent to the Executive Officer and the Bishop.

 Executive Officer, on review of the report, sends a report to the Bishop including suggestions of possible sanctions for the respondent if deemed appropriate.

 Mediation outcome report presented to Bishop.

 Bishop makes a final decision and determines appropriate discipline; conveys decision to both parties.

 An appeal may be made.